Crashout Schoolgirl and Degen Teacher: Drama

-A live-action television drama aired on MBS TV's Drama Tokku programming block between April and June 2023.
+A live-action television drama aired on MBS TV's Drama Tokku programming block from April 7 to June 11, 2023.
 It featured Ryo Hashimoto as Jin Haiba and Akari Takaishi as Mikoto Ochiai.
-A second season aired from June 18, 2024 to July 24, 2024.
+A second season aired from June 18 to July 24, 2024.

 Reception

 The series ranked ninth on AnimeJapan's sixth "Most Wanted Anime Adaptation" poll in 2023.

 The series had 3 million copies in circulation by March 2023.
 The series had 4 million copies in circulation by August 2024.